satomshr/kaggle_mnist_cnn/CNN1m/Readme.md

 - Use dropout (0.4) after each Cond2D
 - Channels are doubled in each Cond2D

 The next strategy is also to increase complexity of CNN.
+Until now, Dense layer is same.
 Here, I will change Dense layer to get higher accuracy.

 ## Training conditions and Result of score
 ### Common conditions